 He also designs and builds electronic instruments as part of his research practice, often for historic performance practice of 1960s or 70s compositions.
 These include a quadraphonic panning mixer for Stockhausen’s Spiral and other 4 channel pieces, a rotary telephone dial mixer for Hugh Davies’ Not to be Loaded with Fish, a eurorack varispeed tape machine controller for live dub performance of his own piece Eectronic Skank, and two hybrid analogue/digital mixing devices for sound projection.

-Sean is a Fellow of the Higher Education Academy, and has taught Undergraduate and Masters students since 2007.
-Based at the University of Edinburgh until August 2016, where he still supervises two PhD students, he now lectures at the University of Kent, and joined the Open University as Lecturer in Music in 2017.
+Sean is a Senior Fellow of the Higher Education Academy, and has taught Undergraduate and Masters students since 2007.
+Based at the University of Edinburgh until August 2016, he now lectures at the University of Kent, and joined the Open University as Lecturer in Music in 2017.

 He redesigned the Sound Recording course at the University of Edinburgh expanding the intake of students considerably, and achieving a near 50:50 male/female ratio of students.
-He has designed and is running the Audio Electronics course at the University of Kent as well as lecturing on Audio Technologies 2, and other courses.
+He has designed several new Music Technology modules at the University of Kent inclduing Audio Electronics, Sound Synthesis, Advanced Audio Production, Audio and Recording Techniques, and others.

 He has taught on courses including Sound Recording, Sound Design Media, Sound and Fixed Media, Community Arts Practice, Music and Technologies, Digital Media Studio Project, Interactive Sound Environments, and Composition.